The solution of the Loewy-Radwan conjecture: The upper bound on the dimension

-where the first entry on the right hand side counts {the diagonal elements of $V$ corresponding to coordinates that do not belong to any of the subspaces $U_t$,} the second one counts the entries strictly above the diagonal, and the terms of the third one count the entries below the diagonal and on it corresponding to each of the subspaces $U_t$.
-The third entry above, multiplied by 2, can be estimated
+where the first entry on the right hand side counts {the diagonal elements of $V$ corresponding to standard basis vectors that do not belong to any of the subspaces $U_t$,} the second one counts the entries strictly above the diagonal, and the terms of the third one count the entries below the diagonal and on it corresponding to each of the subspaces $U_t$.
+The first part of the theorem now immeadiately follows from Lemma \ref{neenakost}.
+Moreover, the equality in the inequality of the lemma holds only if $r=1$, $k=l+n_t$ for some $t$ and either $l=1$ or $k=l=2$.
+In particular, if $k\ge 3$, then $l=1$, $r=1$ and $n_t=k-1\ge 2$, which gives us the possibilities for $V$ described in the theorem. \end{proof}